How to Build Your First Gaming PC (2026)

 - Remove both side panels

 - Install the I/O shield — the metal plate that came with your motherboard.
 It snaps into the rectangular cutout on the back of the case.
-Do this before the motherboard goes in or you’ll regret it
+Do this before the motherboard goes in — it’s one of the most common mistakes first-time builders make, and fixing it means removing everything

 - Install the brass standoffs in the correct holes for your motherboard size (ATX, Micro-ATX, or Mini-ITX).
 Your case manual shows which holes to use